 The Halswell Community Project is a key leader in the provision of community services and programmes, either as a facilitating organisation or supporting other organisations.
 The organisation authors the Halswell website, newsletter and Facebook pages which have wide coverage and are key connecting agents within the local community.
 It also facilitates monthly network meetings and workshops for the local community.
 This provides representatives of local community organisations the opportunity to share ideas and hear about current community issues and activities.
+The Halswell Community Project have recently began working in the youth space, contracting a Youth Worker to begin working in the local schools to understand the needs of young people in Halswell.

-Their monthly market enables residents to connect with each other in a more informal way.
-The Halswell Hub, created in the former Halswell library building, also connects members of the local community as a drop in centre and a bumping space
+The Halswell Hub, created in the former Halswell library building, also connects members of the local community as a drop in center and a bumping space